KerimZuna/World_Time/README.md

-## Basic Flutter application that shows current time in certain locations around the world
+# World Time

-### Technologies used during the creating of the application
+Basic Flutter application that shows current time in certain locations around the world

-#### Flutter and Dart
+* Technologies used: Flutter

 **Screenshots from the application**